Last Chance (song): Background

 "Last Chance" was written by Wayne Wells, Adonis Shropshire, and Bryan-Michael Cox, while production was helmed by the latter.
 In an interview with Blogcritics, Ginuwine explained: "When I come up with names of songs on a CD, it might actually mean more than what it's actually talking about.
 In this one, it really signified how I feel about the game and how I feel about myself in the game: If I don't do it right this time, this is my last chance.
 Another reason was because it was to me a hit [...]
 When I did it the first day, I knew that there was something special about that song.
 I still feel that regardless of how much success it has.
 In my heart I just felt that it was a special song."

 Music video

-A music video for "Last Chance" was directed by Juwan Lee.
+A music video for "Last Chance" was directed by Juwan Lee and filmed in Los Angeles, California.
 Singers Ray J and Tyrese Gibson, comedian Alex Thomas and fashion designer and actress LisaRaye all make appearances in the clip.